• Please read this page before messaging -it answers a lot of questions.

 • Tattooing is done in sessions, these are done - weekly, bi-weekly, tri-weekly or monthly until the work is finished, done in succession.
-Random visits, a few times a year is NOT the normal approach to this style of tattooing, this can produce a sporadic un-balenced tattoo ... but of course we can spread em out if you need ~ save up money first so that a smooth flow in process can be achieved. • If you are interested in smaller single session or less time-consuming work, then a consult may not be needed.
-Though it might be helpful to still do a consult ahead of time. • HOW LONG DOES IT TAKE ??? -Depending on complexity and wether it is black and grey or color. ~ Full Back average ~ 35 - 60 hrs (collar to mid thigh). ~ Arms on average ~ each take 25 - 40 hrs (deltoid to wrist). ~ Legs on average ~ each take 35 - 60 hrs (hip to ankle). • Work is done in sessions - Sessions average 2 to 4 hours each - these short length sessions creates the easiest healing for the best final look of the tattoo (looks better decades to come).
+Random visits, a few times a year is NOT a good approach to this style of tattooing, this can produce a sporadic un-balenced tattoo ... but of course we can spread em out if you need ~ save up money first so that a smooth flow in the process can be achieved. • If you are interested in smaller single session or less time-consuming work, then a consult may not be needed.
+Though it might be helpful to still do a consult* ahead of time. (“*”see below) • HOW LONG DOES IT TAKE ??? -Depending on complexity and wether it is black and grey or color. ~ Full Back average ~ 35 - 60 hrs (collar to mid thigh). ~ Arms on average ~ each take 25 - 40 hrs (deltoid to wrist). ~ Legs on average ~ each take 35 - 60 hrs (hip to ankle). • Work is done in sessions - Sessions average 2 to 4 hours each - these short length sessions creates the easiest healing for the best final look of the tattoo (looks better decades to come).
 This length session is how it has been done in Japan for over 200 years. -The outline usually takes up the first 2 or 3 sessions, next is the backgrounding if any, the last thing done is the image shading and or coloring.

-• HELPFUL INFO • Most of the time what i receive from the client is the "theme and or the main image" of the design. most often supplied is the clients favorite Ukiyo e...
-I can really create something we can both be proud of with this simple info from you, that's the normal process.
+• HELPFUL INFO • Most of the time what we receive from the client is the "theme and or the main image" of the design, verbally or pictorially (ie: Ukiyo e).
+Most often tattoo’d is the clients favorite Ukiyo e...
+Clark can create something you can both be proud of with a simple short description from you, that's the normal process.
 It is a fun collaboration between the two of us.
-Including specific details if you have any. • All tattooing can be done in black and grey or color no matter the original ukiyo-e. • Using "my imagination" instead of supplied ukiyo-e is done often as well. • It is necessary to be familiar with the Japanese art of the mid 1800's.
-Simply put - you need to love mid 1800's Japanese art - I am not trying to re-invent or change the classic style.
-The classic style is what i have a passion for and i would think that it would also be a passion of yours if you are thinking of wearing this style of tattoo.
-If you are not familiar with this style, or if your not sure if you actually want it tattooed on you - then its best that you do not start the tattoo process until you are absolutely certain.
-Contacting Clark really should the last step in the process. • There are many artists from the correct era for true classic style, but the best artist to start with is "Kuniyoshi".
+Including specific details if you have them. • Traditional tattooing can be done in Black & Grey or Color no matter the original ukiyo-e. • Using "my imagination" from your verbal description instead of supplied ukiyo-e is done as well and can be quite fun. • It is necessary to be familiar with the Japanese style of art from the mid 1800's.
+Simply put - you need to love mid 1800's Japanese art to love this style of tattooing - I’m not trying to re-invent or change the style.
+The classic style is what i have a passion for and i would think that it would also be a passion of yours if you are thinking of wearing this kind of tattoo.
+If you are not familiar with this style, or if your not sure you actually want it tattooed on you - then its best that you do not start the process until you are absolutely certain.
+Contacting Clark really should the last step in the process.
+Your inner discussion and wondering if should be in the past when you start the process of being tattoo’d. • There are many great artists from the mid-1800’s era to understand the true classic style, but the best artist to start with really is "Kuniyoshi".
 Kuniyoshi is the godfather of the traditional Japanese tattoo.
 The Japanese "tattoo art" is specifically related to the years 1827 to 1868.
-This 40 year period is completely intertwined with the traditional Japanese tattoo, they were one-in-the-same and still are today. • If you would like more information on the Classic Japanese art of the mid 1800's check out my page dedicated to it called: the Japan Style- "CLICK HERE"
+This 40 year period is completely intertwined with the traditional Japanese tattoo, they were one-in-the-same and still are today. • If you would like more information on the Classic Japanese art of the mid 1800's check out my page specifically dedicated called: the Japan Style- "CLICK HERE"

 Clark sometimes receives bewildering time frame requests...
 No matter what bullshit you see on TV, full sized tattooing is not done in one, two or three visits let alone 2 or 3 hours.
 TV has people thinking it's OK to rush things in order to win some contest or trophy, that is not what I do.
 That is tattooing for TV.
-Also the editing done on TV will splice different days together simply to show the process in 1 episode, which can make it look like it was all done in 1 day.
+Also the editing done on TV will splice different days together simply to show the process in 1 episode, which can make it seem like it was all done in 1 day.

 • Peony Tattoo LLC .
 Las Vegas, Nevada, USA • Click HERE to visit biography page.